Your cart

 Biography

-Since returning to New Zealand in 2017 after several years living in Mombasa (Kenya) and Singapore, Tony Ryan has resumed a very busy music schedule as a composer, conductor and reviewer.
+Since returning to New Zealand after several years living in Mombasa (Kenya) and Singapore, Tony Ryan has resumed a very busy music schedule as a composer, conductor and reviewer.

 Born in Timaru, Tony graduated from the University of Canterbury with a MusB (Hons) in composition.
-After qualifying as a teacher, he briefly led Music and Drama at Heretaunga College before his thirty-three years as Head of Music at Linwood College, culminating in the hugely successful Linwood College Orchestra’s Phoenix Tour of Europe and the UK in 2011.
-From 2012 to 2017 he lived and worked in Kenya and Singapore.
+After qualifying as a teacher, he briefly led Music and Drama at Heretaunga College before his thirty-three years as Head of Music at Linwood College, culminating in the hugely successful Linwood College Orchestra’s Phoenix Tour of Europe and the UK in 2011 which included an ANZAC Day performance at Westminster Abbey.

-Tony has been a sought-after composer, conductor, pianist, lecturer and reviewer.
+Tony has been a sought-after composer, conductor, pianist, speaker and reviewer.
 Past conducting engagements have included assignments for many companies including the Christchurch Symphony, Court Theatre, Canterbury Opera, NASDA and others.
-His many compositions include musical theatre works for schools, scores for professional theatre productions, particularly for Court Theatre, (Much Ado about Nothing, The Merchant of Venice, Alice!), song cycles, chamber works and orchestral pieces such as HAKA!, which has received several performances in New Zealand, Australia and the USA.
-The acclaimed season of his opera The Musicians of Bremen in 1996 remains one of the highlights of his career, as was the premiere of his first String Quartet which has been played by several groups including a single movement by the New Zealand String Quartet.
+His many compositions include musical theatre works for schools, scores for professional theatre productions, particularly for Court Theatre, (Much Ado about Nothing, The Merchant of Venice, Alice!), song cycles, chamber works and orchestral pieces such as his three spectacular orchestral Hakas, the first of which has received several performances in New Zealand, Australia and the USA.
+The acclaimed season of his opera The Musicians of Bremen in 1996 remains one of the highlights of his career, as was the premiere of his first String Quartet which has been played by several groups including just a single movement by the New Zealand String Quartet.
 His commissions also include a work for the Christchurch Symphony in 2012 to celebrate the ninetieth birthday of John Ritchie, and his Linwood March has become a popular annual feature of Linwood College events and ceremonies.
-Lectures for University of Canterbury Continuing Education and U3A along with guest conducting, adjudicating and Creative NZ Assessment Panels have also been occasional aspects of his music work.
+Presentations for University of Canterbury Continuing Education and U3A along with guest conducting, adjudicating and Creative NZ Assessment Panels have also been occasional aspects of his music work.

-Tony has composed prolifically since his student days when early performances brought him critical recognition in The Press as “the most gifted and fluent” of a new generation of composers.
+Tony has composed prolifically since his student days when early performances brought him critical recognition in a review in The Press as “the most gifted and fluent” of a new generation of composers.

 The most gifted and fluent of a new generation of composers - Christchurch Press 1975